ye-htut-maung/Code4All/README.md

 ### Referral System

 Apart from students being able to find centers that meet their essential needs, we also have a referral system in place to promote outreach.
 Users are able to create an account and share their unique referral code to their peers.
-Each time their referral code gets entered into our database, they are awarded with points that in the end will reward them.
+Our system allows CUNY to provide incentives for students so that they are more likely to share with their peers about CUNY resources, thereby promoting outreach.

 ## Our Tech Stack